August Wilson, A Self-Taught Writer

 August Wilson was born in the Hill District of Pittsburgh, Pennsylvania.
 He endured many hard times during his years growing up.
 His father was mostly absent from his life.
 He was the only African American student at his high school and was tormented by racist notes and taunts and finally left that school.
-He decided to leave a second high school when a teacher accused him of copying a paper which he had actually written himself.
+He decided to leave a second high school when a teacher accused him of copying a paper, which he had actually written himself.

 Instead of formal education, he managed to educate himself.
-He went regularly to the Carnegie Library in Pittsburgh and immersed himself reading books written by black writers.
-At age 20 he began writing more seriously.
-He would go to cafes, restaurants and bars and write out his words and ideas on paper napkins and type them up later.
+He went regularly to the Carnegie Library in Pittsburgh and immersed himself reading books written by Black writers.
+At age 20, he began writing more seriously.
+He would go to cafes, restaurants, and bars and write out his words and ideas on paper napkins and type them up later.
 He preferred this manner of writing because he could write without feeling like people were looking at him.

+If you can, visit one of the local restaurants in nearby Cathedral Hill.
 Have a cookie, or a meal, and listen to what is being said by people around you, and jot down some thoughts and ideas on a paper napkin in the spirit of August Wilson.

 Rebecca Blake Beech